 — Safehouse (@SafehousePhilly) February 7, 2019

-On February 5, US Judge for the Eastern District of Pennsylvania William McSwain filed a awsuit against Safehouse and Executive Director Jeanette Bowles.
+On February 5, US Judge for the Eastern District of Pennsylvania William McSwain filed a lawsuit against Safehouse and Executive Director Jeanette Bowles.
 The complaint alleged Safehouse’s operations were criminal, even though the site had not yet opened.

 Legal opposition claimed that Safehouse’s proposed operations were in violation of 21 U.S. Code § 856, more commonly referred to as the “crack house statute.”
 Section 856 prohibits “maintaining any drug-involved premises … for the purpose of distributing or using any controlled substance.”